Blow Up Your Video

-Blow Up Your Video is the eleventh studio album by Australian hard rock band AC/DC.
+Blow Up Your Video is the eleventh studio album by Australian hard rock band AC/DC, released on 1 February 1988.
 The album was re-released in 2003 as part of the AC/DC Remasters series.

 Recording

 Writing sessions for Blow Up Your Video took place in London's Nomis Studio in July 1987, with the band convening at Studio Miraval in Le Val in Provence in the south of France in August and September with Harry Vanda and George Young, the production team behind the band's early albums.
 This was also the final studio album to feature drummer Simon Wright.